Welcome to the VICE Guide to Life, our imperfect advice on becoming an adult.

 Alcohol and Parties

 This is all obviously complicated by alcohol.
 In 2015, the National Institute of Health found that 58 percent of college students aged 18 to 22 drank alcohol in the last month.
 Drinking can lead to sex that students regret, but the fundamental contradiction is that college students (and post-grad adults, honestly) drink to lower their inhibitions and work up the courage to approach someone they like—but when everyone is drinking, communicating clearly can be impossible.
 “There’s definitely a correlation on campus.
-If you’re sexually active them you probably drink,” Talukder told me.
+If you’re sexually active then you probably drink,” Talukder told me.
 “If you don’t go to parties people assume you aren’t sexually active unless you’re in a relationship.
 Most of my friends’ sexual encounters have resulted from parties.
 Besides frat parties, there isn’t much to work with.”

 "It’s scarier and more vulnerable to be sober and with it.
 That means yeah you might say something awkward—you might say ‘dock’ when you’re trying to say ‘dick’ or ‘cock’ and you can’t choose.
 That is OK."